 In December 2020 it was announced that the locomotive had been sold although the new owner was not disclosed.
 This will result in the locomotive leaving the South Devon Railway where it was regarded as being too large for regular use on the branch line.
 It is anticipated that the locomotive will have a major overhaul in the future as it has not steamed for over 20 years.

 It has been suggested that the locomotive is now owned by David Smith who is the chairman of the West Coast Railway Co based at Carnforth.
-It is thought that the locomotive will be moved to Carnforth early in 2021.
+The locomotive left the South Devon Railway in February 2021.

 |Home Base||Current Status||Owner|